ICTU/netbox_slm/README.md

 ## Known Issues

-- WARNING: This plugin is only tested with a single Netbox version at this time.
+- WARNING: This plugin is only tested with a single NetBox version at this time.
 - CSV/Bulk imports for SoftwareProduct, Version and Installation are currently broken (WIP)

 ## Installation Guide

-When using the Docker version of Netbox, first follow the netbox-docker [quickstart](https://github.com/netbox-community/netbox-docker#quickstart) instructions to clone the netbox-docker repo and set up the ``docker-compose.override.yml``.
+When using the Docker version of NetBox, first follow the netbox-docker [quickstart](https://github.com/netbox-community/netbox-docker#quickstart) instructions to clone the netbox-docker repo and set up the ``docker-compose.override.yml``.

-Next, follow these instructions (based on the Netbox docker variant [instructions](https://github.com/netbox-community/netbox-docker/wiki/Configuration#custom-configuration-files)) to install the Netbox SLM plugin:
+Next, follow these instructions (based on the NetBox docker variant [instructions](https://github.com/netbox-community/netbox-docker/wiki/Configuration#custom-configuration-files)) to install the NetBox SLM plugin:

 1. Add ``netbox_slm`` to the ``PLUGINS`` list in ``configuration/plugins.py``.